steelthedev/gather-django/README.md

 Only registered users can create a meeting.
 Meetings must be unique, hence the generation of meeting IDs automatically.
 This meeting Id will be the gateway for guests and users to join.

-### The time and date used is the standard UTC for django.
-Input time and Date based on this time zone
+### It is important to change the timezone to your location as the default is set to "Africa/Lagos"

 ## Join a meeting